TritonDataCenter/sdc-cloudapi/docs/index.md

 * `SDC_ACCOUNT`: Your username; the login you use for Triton.
 * `SDC_USER`: If authenticating as a subuser, the username of the subuser.
   See [Role Based Access Control](#rbac-users-roles-policies).
+* `SDC_TESTING`: If using a self-signed SSL certificate, set this to 1.

 An example for `SDC_URL` is `https://us-west-1.api.joyentcloud.com`.
 Each datacenter in a cloud has its own CloudAPI endpoint; a different cloud that uses